SPANAKOPITA

 - 150gm brie, finely sliced

-- Boil potatoes for 10 to 15 minutes until just tender.
+- Boil potatoes in salted water for 10 to 15 minutes until just tender.
 Set aside to cool for 5 minutes then slice thinly.

 - Meanwhile, heat the oil and fry onion until soft.